Subramania Bharati: Literary life and independence activism

 By April 1907, he started editing the Tamil weekly India and the English newspaper Bala Bharatham along with M.P.T.
 Acharya.
-These newspapers served as a means of expressing Bharathi's creativity and he continued to write poems in these editions.
+These newspapers served as a means of expressing Bharati's creativity and he continued to write poems in these editions.
 His writings included diverse topics ranging from nationalism to contemplations on the relationship between God and Man.
 He also wrote on the Russian and French Revolutions.